femou1/pb-handbooks/pb_gamerules.md

 * In a Community Guild
 -- Every official PB guild has moderators, you are welcome to DM them or ping them in chat to get their attention.
 If you cannot get a moderator in-game through the call system, you can try to get a moderator through the community guilds.
 -- You can find the invite links for these guilds on the group page of the respective division, in the social links.
 You must be 13 and up to view and join these guilds.
--- Once in a guild, you can go to the bot-commands channel and run the command `!ru`.
-Follow the instructions and make sure to select the PB icon when choosing where to make your report.
-Evidence is required to make a report.
+-- Once in a guild, you can go to the information or handbook channels and look for the handbook violators report form, in PBST for example it is located in information near the top.

 ---
 # Appealing